Julie Andrews Talks Her Iconic ‘Mary Poppins’ Role & Her Lonely Childhood In ‘Home Work’

 “It was a great help to me,” she explained.
 “He was — well, is — incredibly talented.
 And he said, ‘I fancy that Mary Poppins has a secret life.’
 Kind of quiet pleasure at being a little wicked and naughty.”

 Though she has been hailed for her great success in Hollywood, it hasn’t always been easy.
-Andrews grew up in a struggling show business family that travelled across the United Kingdom in Vaudeville productions.
+Andrews grew up in a struggling show business family that traveled across the United Kingdom in Vaudeville productions.
 Andrews added that her parents were also crippled with alcoholism, anger, “and despair on my mum’s part.”

 As a little girl, she made a promise to her mother that she would be alright.
 By 12, she was singing for the King of England.
 As a teenager, she was able to buy her family a home.